USS Sawfish: First and second war patrols, January–June 1943

 Sawfish proceeded to waters off southwestern Japan where she attacked several targets and concluded that she had sunk or damaged some.
-However, it turned out that she had mistakenly sunk two neutral Soviet cargo ships, Kola on 16 February 1943 and Ilmen on 17 February.
+However, it turned out that she had mistakenly sunk two neutral Soviet cargo ships on the Pacific Route, Kola on 16 February 1943 and Ilmen on 17 February.
 A careful study of Japanese and American records after the war did not confirm any other sinkings on Sawfish's first war patrol, which ended when she reached Midway Atoll in the Northwestern Hawaiian Islands on 25 March 1943.

 The submarine departed Midway on 15 April and headed for Japan.
 On 5 May off the coast of Honshū, she sank the converted gunboat, Hakkai Maru.
 A fortnight later, she stalked an enemy task force but lost her quarry in heavy swells.
 She returned to Pearl Harbor on 6 June.

 Third war patrol, June–August 1943

 Underway again on the last day of the month, Sawfish set course for the East China Sea.
 On the night of 21 July, she attacked convoy Hi-3 of nine ships and concluded that she had scored several hits.
 However, postwar assessment of records was unable to confirm any kills during this attack or during her operations for the next five days.

 Finally, early on the morning of 27 July, her luck changed when she attacked a convoy escorted by a 720-ton minelayer.
 Comdr.
 Sands fired a spread of four torpedoes from a range of only 750 yd.
-He went deep as soon as the “fish” were clear and, in less than half a minute, the submarine was jolted by a violent explosion.
+He went deep as soon as the "fish" were clear and, in less than half a minute, the submarine was jolted by a violent explosion.
 Fearing that the detonation had been premature, Sands remained deep for over an hour.
 When he ascended to periscope depth, the convoy had escaped, but the escort, coastal minelayer, Hirashima, was sinking.
 Sawfish returned to Pearl Harbor on 10 August.